 Element Key Characteristics Why We Pay This Element How We Determine Amount Key Design Features Fixed (Not at Risk) Base Salary Representing the sole fixed compensation component of our pay mix, payable in cash and reviewed annually, and adjusted when appropriate.
 Provide stable and competitive base pay to facilitate the attraction and retention of a high-performing executive team.
 Individual performance, experience, job scope, and compensation benchmarking.
-We generally set base salaries near the median of market, though pay may vary depending on the value and supply/ demand dynamics of the position Variable (At Risk) Annual Incentive Plan ("AIP") Variable compensation component capped at a maximum level (200% of target for 2023) payable in cash based on performance against annually established Company metrics and individual performance.
-Motivate and reward the successful achievement of pre-determined Company financial objectives and individual performance.
+We generally set base salaries near the median of market, though pay may vary depending on the value and supply/ demand dynamics of the position Verielde Ameual \/aviahla assessantias Motivate and reward the Tanat apparturity is based on Variable (At Risk) Annual Incentive Plan ("AIP") Variable compensation component capped at a maximum level (200% of target for 2023) payable in cash based on performance against annually established Company metrics and individual performance. successful achievement of pre- determined Company financial objectives and individual performance.
 Target opportunity is based on job scope and competitive benchmarking.
 Payouts are based on company and individual performance against rigorous objectives.
-Company metrics (80%): -40% pre-tax adjusted net income ("ANI") -40% pre-tax ANI pre-catastrophe losses Individual management by objectives (20%) LTI ("Long- Term Incentives")- Performance Stock Units ("PSUs") 1 PSUs represents a right to receive shares based on Company financial performance.
+Company metrics (80%): 40% pre-tax adjusted net income ("ANI") 40% pre-tax ANI pre-catastrophe losses Individual management by objectives (20%) LTI ("Long- Term Incentives")- Performance Stock Units ("PSUs") PSUs represents a right to receive shares based on Company financial performance.
 Effective 2023, the performance period for our PSUs tied to Adjusted ROE (70% allocation) is three years.
 All PSUs are subject to three-year cliff vesting.
-PSUs and RSUs align the interests of executives with long-term stockholder value creation under our five guiding principles and serve Awards based on the individual's ability to impact future results, job scope, individual performance, and Based wholly on Company performance: -70% Adjusted ROE -30% gross written premiums ("GWP") LTI - Restricted Stock Units ("RSUs") 1 RSUs represents a right to receive shares that vest ratably on each of the first three anniversaries of the grant date, subject to the individual's continued service. to attract and retain talent. review of competitive pay practices.
+PSUs and RSUs align the interests of executives with long-term stockholder value creation under our five guiding principles Awards based on the individual's ability to impact future results, job scope, individual performance, and review of competitive pay Based wholly on Company performance: -70% Adjusted ROE -30% gross written premiums ("GWP") LTI - Restricted Stock Units ("RSUs") RSUs represents a right to receive shares that vest ratably on each of the first three anniversaries of the grant date, subject to the individual's continued service. and serve to attract and retain talent. practices.
 Value of RSUs tracks PLMR's stock price over the three-year vesting period, which fosters long-term alignment of management and shareholder interests.